 On the state level, in 2019 Illinois passed the Transparency, Consent and Data Destruction Duties Central to AI Video Interview Act, the first state law regulating the use of AI in hiring.
 The statute, which becomes effective Jan.
 1, 2020, specifically requires employers hiring for jobs “based in” Illinois that use “artificial intelligence analysis” of video interviews to:

 - notify the applicant, in advance, that the organization is using the technology to analyze video interviews;

 - explain to the applicant “how the [AI] works” and what general characteristics the technology uses to evaluate applicants;

 - obtain, in advance, the applicant’s consent to use the technology;

 - limit the distribution and sharing of the video to only those persons “whose expertise or technology” is necessary to evaluate the applicant; and

 - upon request from the applicant, destroy the video (and all backup copies) within 30 days upon the applicant’s request.

-There is no denying it: AI is making inroads throughout the recruiting space.
+There is no denying it: AI is making inroads throughout the recruiting rewards space.
 But legal experts say employers choosing HR to make hiring decisions should tread carefully.